Stiff-Rock/GitTaur/README.md

   Inspired the Git-to-JSON conversion logic.
 This functionality has been fully reimplemented in Rust for GitTaur's backend.

 - [**gitgraph.js by nicoespeon**](https://github.com/nicoespeon/gitgraph.js/) - MIT License <br>
-  Used as the foundation for GitTaur’s graph rendering.
-A custom fork was adapted to meet the specific needs of the app.
+  Used during the early development of GitTaur as the basis for graph rendering.
+A custom fork was created to better align with the app’s evolving needs.
+It was eventually replaced by a fully in-house implementation, though the original library served as a significant source of inspiration.

 - [**auth-git2-rs by de-vri-es**](https://github.com/de-vri-es/auth-git2-rs) - BSD-2-Clause License <br>
   Provided crucial utilities for handling authentication for `git2-rs` backend operations.

 GitTaur uses many additional open-source crates and packages from the Rust and JavaScript/React ecosystems.
-For a complete list of all libraries and licenses, see the [CREDITS.md](CREDITS.md).
+For a complete list of all libraries and licenses, see the [CREDITS.md](./CREDITS.md).